A Guide to Vintage + Thrift Stores in Hudson County

 This Instagram-only, Latinx-owned, LGBTQ+ proud business sells sustainable fashion and second-hand goodies reworked and recolored, all custom.

-Consigned Designs | 197 Newark Avenue, Jersey City
+ConSHINEment | 910 Bergen Avenue, Jersey City

-Instagram: @consigneddesignsjc
+Instagram: @conshinement

 Cranky Angel | 304 Newark Avenue, Jersey City